 , Location: 301 Wentworth Road, New Castle, NH

-- This is truly a hidden gem on the New Hampshire seacoast and I have performed many eloping ceremonies here.
-It's a great alternative to the crowded beaches of Hampton, and never fails to delight the couples I work with.
+- This is truly a hidden gem on the New Hampshire seacoast and I have officiated many eloping ceremonies here.
+Also known as New Castle Common, it's a great alternative to the crowded beaches of Hampton, and never fails to delight the couples I work with.
 In fact, if memory serves me correctly, I believe I can say that I have never had a couple not choose this for their ceremony location after they've visited it.
 There is grass and trees, a small beach, and wonderful views of the ocean and two lighthouses.
 After the wedding, you can stay and have lunch/dinner on their picnic tables or cook up some food on their barbecue pits.
 And New Castle sits right next to Portsmouth so, if you choose, you can venture into town to one of the fine restaurants in the "San Francisco of the East Coast."
 I can say without exaggeration, that I have never seen the Common crowded.
 And, I've witnessed situations where the visitors there will get up and move to a different location if they see a wedding is about to take place.
 There is a fee to enter the park, but it is reasonable - I believe $10 per car.
 And if you choose to have your ceremony later in the day or off season - it's free.
-I highly recommend you consider Great Island Common if you are looking for a great location for your New Hampshire seacoast elopement.
+I highly recommend you consider Great Island Common if you are looking for a great place for your New Hampshire seacoast elopement.
+It's one of my favorites as a JP.
 You can see some wonderful images here: Great Island Common

 •Harborwalk Park - Location: No specific address that I can find, but here's a map